 The Teacher Support Materials become available online when the parent logs in.

 You or your student will be able to contact an academic specialist with any questions you have about any subject.
-Once you register for a subject and log on to the BJU Press Distance Learning Online website, an email link will be visible on each main subject page.
+Simply click the “Help” link in the top menu bar, and include specific information for the subject and question you have.
+You may also include attachments.
 You are always welcome to send an email to email@example.com with any questions you may have.

 After the term ends, you will not be able to view content for subjects in that term.
 Access cannot be extended.
 Be sure to record grade information prior to the end of the term.